Wedding Day FAQ

 We've seen a huge increase in the number of phones and tablets that are out during ceremonies....even several people standing up with their own DSLR cameras.
 It is of course fun to allow friends and family to capture their own images, but we would highly recommend keeping the ceremony portion of the day "unplugged."
 We had an unplugged ceremony ourselves, and we loved knowing that our guests were truly present and with us as we made the biggest commitment of our lives.
 From a photo/video perspective, an unplugged ceremony will allow us to take the photos we envision without having to work around distracting cameras and tablets in the air, which are most of the time unavoidable.
 If you decide you're up for an unplugged ceremony, it can be helpful to have your officiant kindly ask at the outset that cameras and phones be put away for the duration of the ceremony.

 26. Should we do uplighting?

 We suggest keeping all lights throughout your ceremony and reception white.
 You've most likely spent a lot of time and money planning out decor, florals, and linens, and any colorful lighting can distract from these elements and look unnatural.
 During your wedding day, we always want you to be the focus of your photos.
-Colorful lights and uplighting can be fun, but we would recommend using them only once the "free for all" dancing begins.
+Colorful lights and uplighting can be fun, but we would recommend using them only once the "open-floor" dancing begins.

 27. Do you have business insurance?